At a Glance

 ✨Showcase Your Organisational Skills

 As a Clerk to the Governing Body, strong organisational skills are crucial.
-Be prepared to discuss specific examples of how you've managed deadlines and maintained accurate records in previous roles.
+Be prepared to discuss specific examples of how you've successfully managed meetings or maintained records in the past.

 ✨Demonstrate Communication Proficiency

 Effective communication is key in this role.
-During the interview, highlight your experience in meeting administration and minute-taking, and be ready to explain how you ensure clarity and accuracy in your communications.
+During the interview, highlight your experience in minute-taking and how you ensure clarity and accuracy in your communications with Governors and Trustees.

 ✨Emphasise Flexibility and Initiative